Forget Work/Life Balance — Embrace the Mess

 Don’t Place Too Much Value in a Degree

 I have to admit that the vain part of me would love to have a fancy degree just for the sake of saying I have it.
-But at nineteen years old I learned that for my career path, a degree was a luxury, a distraction even, not a necessity.
+But at 19 years old, I learned that for my career path, a degree was a luxury — a distraction, even — not a necessity.
 I was able to start out as a junior accountant and work my way up in the accounting firm.

-Experts usually advise us to separate our work and life, to think about work while at your job and your family while you’re at home.
+Experts usually advise us to separate our work lives and personal lives, to think about work while at your job and your family while you’re at home.
 But that’s not realistic — at least not for me.
 I love my work so much that it’s integrated into everything I do.